ZhenyuBIG/BusScheduleQueryExercise/README.md

 This is a Java app with Twilio API and using maven to manage.
 The purpose of this app is to get the bus schedule by sending a sms to a specific Twilio phone number.
-Depends on user's instruction, generate a corresponding response message:
+Depends on user's instruction, generate a corresponding response message and text back to the user:
   1. If the user texted "1", reply which routes we have;
   2. If the user texted "2", reply which stops we have;
   3. If the user texted "1+route", reply the schedule of this route(e.g. 13 is for route 3);